Spirit1230/Sequences/README.md

-# Iterations
+# Combinations and Permutations

-Library with functions designed to find different permutations and combinations of arrays
+C# code with functions designed to find different permutations and combinations of arrays.